mdsauce/sauce-docs/docs/integrations/jenkins.md

 1. Select **sauce: Sauce** and **Generate Groovy**.
 1. Add the returned snippet to your Groovy script.

-### Creating the Sauce Connect Block Snippet
+### Creating the Sauce Connect Proxy Block Snippet

-The `{sauceconnect}` block lets you manage starting and stopping Sauce Connect.
+The `{sauceconnect}` block lets you manage starting and stopping Sauce Connect Proxy.
 Wrap it with the `{sauce}` block so your authentication is included.

 1. Enable the **Snippet Generator** in Jenkins Pipeline.
 1. Select **sauce: Sauce Connect** and **Generate Groovy**.